-Since 2013, we conduct field tests in seven Asian and African countries (India, Bangladesh, Cameroon, Kenya, Uganda, Tanzania and Zambia), in collaboration with ten partners involved in various fields (NGOs, cooperatives, SMEs).
+Since 2013, we have been conducting field tests in seven Asian and African countries (India, Bangladesh, Cameroon, Kenya, Uganda, Tanzania and Zambia), in collaboration with ten partners involved in various fields (NGOs, cooperatives and SMEs).

-These tests not only indicated that there is a high demand for our products among consumers and partners, but they also helped to define the necessary steps for a large scale distribution, specially regarding the integrated micro-financing tool and to demonstrate the economic viability of this process.
+These tests have not only indicated that there is a high demand for our products among consumers and partners, but have also helped to define the necessary steps for large-scale distribution, particularly with regard to the integrated micro-financing tool and demonstrating the economic viability of the process.

 An innovative progressive payment system

-An adequate micro-financing tool is definitely a key success factor for a large-scale distribution and ensure a strong socio-economic impact.
+An adequate micro-financing tool is definitely a key success factor for large-scale distribution and ensuring a strong socio-economic impact.

-OOLUX includes a progressive payment management system, allowing the sales of the product through three distribution levels.
-This payment system is deployed in Cameroon via the Solar Square project with our partner, Solafrica.
+OOLUX includes a progressive payment management system, allowing sales of the product through three distribution levels.
+The payment system is deployed in Cameroon via the Solar Square project with our partner, Solafrica.

 - Client: OOLUX is activated for a period corresponding to the amount of payment made.
 The information is recorded in the computer system.